Howard-O-Neil/hadoop-docker/README.md

 Each worker node will be ran in seperated container

-All cluster settings will be mount as volume.
+All cluster settings + data will be mount as volume.
 Edit config + autoreload container
 ## hadoop base version 3.0
 Based on debian 64bit, openjdk8.0